lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 The four factors, number of items, and sample item are as follows:

-* Ascribed Submissiveness
+* Ascribed Submissiveness (9 items)
-  - 9 items
+  - Others expect me to be submissive.
+(AS1)
-  - "Others have been surprised when I disagree with them."
+  - Others have been surprised when I disagree with them.
+(AS2)
-  - Abbreviated in the simulated data as "AS#"
+  - Others take my silence as a sign of compliance.
+(AS3)
+  - Others have been surprised when I do things independent of my family.
+(AS4)
+  - Others have implied that AAW seem content for being a subordinate.
+(AS5)
+  - Others treat me as if I will always comply with their requests.
+(AS6)
+  - Others expect me to sacrifice my own needs to take care of others (e.g., family, partner) because I am an AAW.
+(AS7)
+  - Others have hinted that AAW are not assertive enough to be leaders.
+(AS8)
+  - Others have hinted that AAW seem to have no desire for leadership.
+(AS9)
-* Asian Fetishism
+* Asian Fetishism (4 items)
-  - 4 items
+  - Others express sexual interest in me because of my Asian appearance.
+(AF1)
+  - Others take sexual interest in AAW to fulfill their fantasy.
+(AF2)
+  - Others take romantic interest in AAW just because they never had sex with an AAW before.
+(AF3)
-  - "Others have treated me as if I am always open to sexual advances.'"
+  - Others have treated me as if I am always open to sexual advances.
+(AF4)
-  - Abbreviated in the simulated data as "AF#"
-* Media Invalidation
+* Media Invalidation (5 items)
-  - 5 items
+  - I see non-Asian women being casted to play female Asian characters.(MI1)
+  - I rarely see AAW playing the lead role in the media.
+(MI2)
+  - I rarely see AAW in the media.
+(MI3)
-  - "I see AAW playing the same type of characters (e.g., Kung Fu woman, sidekick, mistress, tiger mom) in the media."
+  - I see AAW playing the same type of characters (e.g., Kung Fu woman, sidekick, mistress, tiger mom) in the media.
+(MI4)
-  - Abbreviated in the simulated data as "MI#"
+  - I see AAW characters being portrayed as emotionally distant (e.g., cold-hearted, lack of empathy) in the media.
+(MI5)
-* Assumptions of Universal Appearance
+* Assumptions of Universal Appearance (4 items)
-  - 4 items
+  - Others have talked about AAW as if they all have the same facial features (e.g., eye shape, skin tone).
+(AUA1)
+  - Others have suggested that all AAW look alike.(AUA2)
+  - Others have talked about AAW as if they all have the same body type (e.g., petite, tiny, small-chested).
+(AUA3)
-  - "Others have pointed out physical traits in AAW that do not look 'Asian'."
+  - Others have pointed out physical traits in AAW that do not look 'Asian'.
-  - Abbreviated in the simulated data as "AUA#"

 Four additional scales were reported in the Keum et al. article [@keum_gendered_2018].
 Fortunately, I was able to find factor loadings from the original psychometric article or subsequent publications.
 For multidimensional scales, I assign assign variable names according to the scale to which the item belongs (e.g., Env42).
 In contrast, when subscales or short unidimensional scales were used, I assigned variable names based on item content (e.g., "blue").
 In my own work, I prefer item-level names so that I can quickly see (without having to look up the item names) how the items are behaving.
-While the focus of this series of chapters is on the Gendered Racial Microaggressions Scale for Asian American Women scale, this simulated data might be useful to you in one or more of the suggestions for practice (e.g., examining the psychometric characteristics of one or the other scales).
 The scales, their original citation, and information about how I simulated data for each are listed below.

 * **Racial Microaggressions Scale** (RMAS; [@torres-harding_racial_2012]) is a 32-item scale with Likert scaling ranging from 0 (*never*) to 3  (*often/frequent*).
 Higher scores represent greater frequency of perceived microaggressions.
 I simulated data at the subscale level.
 The RMAS has six subscales, but only four (Invisibility, Low-Achieving/Undesirable Culture, Foreigner/Not Belonging,and Environmental Invalidation) were used in the study.
 Data were simulated using factor loadings (from the four factors) in the source article.
 * **Schedule of Sexist Events** (SSE; [@klonoff_schedule_1995]) is a 20-item scale that with Likert scaling ranging from 1 (*the event has never happened to me*) to 6 (*the event happened almost all [i.e., more than 70%] of the time*).
 Higher scores represent greater frequency of everyday sexist events.
 I simulated data the subscale level.
 Within two larger scales (recent events, lifetime events), there are three subscales: Sexist Degradation and Its Consequences, Unfair/Sexist Events at Work/School, and Unfair Treatment in Distant and Close Relationships.
 Data were simulated using factor loadings fromthe source article.